FloatingOctothorpe/python-kanban/README.md

 ## Overview

 This is a simple Kanban board application built using Flask and SQLite.
 The application allows users to create, update, delete, and reorder cards within predefined columns on a Kanban board.
-It is flexible enough to handle multiple boards, each corresponding to a specific unit, using a new `id_unidade` field.

 ---